The Argument from Evolution

 Evolution Explains “How,” Not “Why”

 A common objection is that evolution addresses the mechanism of biological complexity but not the ultimate question of why anything exists at all.
-Even if natural selection explains the eye, it does not explain why there is a universe with natural laws capable of producing natural selection in the first place.
+Even if natural selection explains the eye, it doesn’t explain why there is a universe with natural laws capable of producing natural selection in the first place.
 This objection has merit - the argument from evolution targets the design argument specifically, not every possible reason for believing in God.

 The Origin of Life Remains Unsolved